Jainism and Sikhism: Ahimsa and vegetarianism

-Jains are strictly vegetarian as it is a sin to kill any animal including a beetle or an ant.
+Jains are strictly lacto-vegetarian as it is a sin to kill any animal including a beetle or an ant.

 The majority of Sikhs believe that in Sikhism, eating meat is left up to the individual's conscience, which should be Jhatka as practiced in most Indian cultures.
 Khushwant Singh also notes that most Sikhs are meat-eaters and decry vegetarians as daal khorey (lentil-eaters).
 Sikh scriptures however, promotes eating conscious Vegetarianism for spiritual awareness and having less impact on environment.
 Sikh who take Amrit are vegetarians.
 The food served in gurudwaras is invariably vegetarian in order to accommodate all sections of society.
 Although Halal and Kosher are banned for Sikhs.

 On the views that eating vegetation would be eating flesh, first Sikh Guru Nanak states:

 Ahimsa for the Jains is a code of practice to always be kind and compassionate and prevent hurt to oneself and others.
 Sikhs reject Ahimsa.
 There are occasional references to Jainism in the Guru Granth Sahib and other Sikh texts.